 According to the CDC, more than 40 percent of American adults are obese.
-As the Mayo Clinic points out, obesity has a significant impact on health, increasing the risk of heart disease, stroke, type 2 diabetes, osteoarthritis, and many other dangerous health conditions.
+As the Mayo Clinic points out, obesity significantly impacts health and increases the risk of heart disease, stroke, type 2 diabetes, osteoarthritis, and many other dangerous health conditions.

 Many people who have tried to lose weight know it isn’t easy to accomplish.
-Several factors influence eating behaviors including psychological roadblocks like stress, anxiety, and boredom.
+Several factors— including psychological roadblocks like stress, anxiety, and boredom—influence eating behaviors.
 Health professionals emphasize that learning to make mindful, healthy decisions is the key to controlling weight gain over the long term.

 - Easy-to-use app with food and exercise tracking

-- Discounted pricing and free trials are available regularly
+- Discounted pricing and free trials are offered regularly

-- The free trial opportunity isn’t always available
+- Free trial periods are not always available

 While other weight loss programs offer quick solutions with temporary results, Noom aims for enduring success by changing how you think about food.
 And it works.